zerobounce/zero-bounce-php-sdk-setup/README.md

 $localPath = $response->localFilePath;
 ```

-- Deletes the file that was submitted using scoring sendfile API. ile can be deleted only when its status is _`Complete`_
+- Deletes the file that was submitted using scoring sendfile API.
+File can be deleted only when its status is _`Complete`_
 ```php
 $fileId = "<FILE_ID>";              // The file ID received from "sendFile" response